ljonesdesign/INLS161-2021-summer-1/docs/02-web-dev/01-html-1.md

 :::

 To log into opal with your SFTP program enter ```opal.ils.unc.edu``` for the server and your username is your ```onyen```.
 Your password is your onyen password.
 After you upload your folder to the public_html directory in opal, you will need to direct your browser to ```https://opal.ils.unc.edu/~youronyen``` to confirm it has uploaded correctly uploaded.

+## Task 02.01 Hard Code a HTML Page

+I will find your webpage and grade it, or you may post the link in Sakai Assignments page.